djaus2/IoTSysInfo/README.md

 * When you select the OS Version Checkbox at the bottom of the Settings Pane, the commnds list is changed to the correct version.

+# VERSION 5.4
+* Code correction wrt the [api] command, which was broken.
+Fixed now.
+* This command allows you to use any relative URL